 Surfshark currently has more than 800 servers in 50 countries, including some in Australia and Zealand.
-This VPN unblocks major region-locked platforms like 7plus, 9Now, and Netflix Australia without any issues, and its speeds are high enough for lag-free streaming.
+This VPN unblocks major region-locked platforms like 7plus, 9Now, and Netflix Australia without any issues, and its speeds are high enough for lag-free video streaming.
 In contrast to most other VPNs, Surfshark permits an unlimited number of simultaneous connections.

 One of the best things about this service is its strong commitment to your privacy.
-It keeps your traffic safe from prying eyes using 256-bit AES encryption, a kill switch, and protection against WebRTC, DNS, and IPv6 leaks.
+It keeps your traffic safe from prying eyes using 256-bit AES encryption, an internet kill switch, and protection against WebRTC, DNS, and IPv6 leaks.
 There’s even a feature that automatically blocks ads and scans for malware.
 Surfshark doesn’t log any personally identifiable information but if you’re concerned about privacy, you can always pay in cryptocurrency.
 24/7 support is available over live chat.

 - Unblocks plenty of Australian services from abroad